riak-synrc/pbkdf2/share/doc/src/ddocs.rst

 In this example the map function produces documents view by tag if they has `tags` attribute as array and `type` attribute with "post" value.
-Note that :func:`emit` function could be called for multiple times, so same document will be available by several `keys`.
+Note that :func:`emit` function could be called  multiple times, so the same document will be available by several `keys`.

-Also keep in mind that each document is *sealed* to prevent situation when one map function changes document state and the other one received his modified version.
+Also keep in mind that each document is *sealed* to prevent situation when one map function changes document state and the other one received a modified version.

-Yes, as was mentioned above, map function doesn't executes alone.
-Instead of that each document is processed by group of map functions from all views of related design document.
-This means that if you trigger index update for one view in ddoc, all others will get up-to-dated too.
+For efficiency reasons, documents are passed to a group of map functions - each document is processed by group of map functions from all views of related design document.
+This means that if you trigger index update for one view in ddoc, all others will get updated too.

-Since `1.1.0` release `map` function gains support for :ref:`CommonJS <commonjs>` modules and access to :func:`require` function.
+Since `1.1.0` release `map` function supports :ref:`CommonJS <commonjs>` modules and access to :func:`require` function.

 .. _reducefun: